BEST HILL COUNTRY WINERIES NEAR AUSTIN

 Can’t make it out to the Texas Hill Country wineries?
 Not a problem.
 Here are some Austin spots that pour their wines.

 The southern-inspired Jack Allen's Kitchen serves up farm-to-table fare alongside Texas wines like Becker's Tempranillo and William Chris' Mourvedre.
-Manor's Dai Due offers an extensive selection of Hill Country wines including the Petite Syrah from Westcave Cellars Winery and Fall Creek Vineyard's Chardonnay.
+Manor's Dai Due offers an extensive selection of Hill Country wines including Vermentino from Duchman Family Winery and Southold Farm + Cellar's Sangiovese.

 Cannon + Belle serves Becker Vineyards’ Provencal Rosé by the glass or bottle.
-The iconic Driskill Bar (open with limited hours) offers Texas Hill Country wines from Flat Creek Estate Winery and Pedernales Cellars (subject to change).
+The iconic Driskill Bar offers Texas Hill Country wines from Flat Creek Estate Winery and Pedernales Cellars (subject to change).